Products

-Cross-docking refers to the process of unloading products directly from the truck into a new outbound vehicle immediately for distribution.
+Cross docking refers to the process of unloading products directly from the truck into a new outbound vehicle, eliminating the need for long stays at warehouses.
 That way, products on the way to the same area are consolidated into small groups for more efficient delivery.
 Because of this nature, organizations that utilize cross-docking move fast.

 Typically, organizations adopt either pre-distribution or post-distribution cross-docking approaches.
 Let’s take a closer look at these two approaches to cross-docking.